-A spinal anaesthetic (or spinal) involves injecting local anaesthetics and other painkillers into an area called the subarachnoid space, near your spinal cord.
+A spinal anaesthetic (or spinal) involves injecting local anaesthetics and other painkillers into the subarachnoid space (an area near your spinal cord).
 This numbs your nerves to give pain relief in certain areas of your body.
 A spinal can be used either on its own while you are awake, or together with sedation or a general anaesthetic.
-A spinal can also be used after your operation to give effective pain relief.
+A spinal can also be used after an operation or procedure to give effective pain relief.

 How is a spinal given?

-A spinal usually lasts for 1 to 3 hours.
-The anaesthetist will put enough anaesthetics through the needle to make sure that it lasts longer than the expected length of the operation.
+The time that the spinal lasts for varies but is usually 1 to 3 hours.
+Your anaesthetist will put enough anaesthetic through the needle to make sure that it lasts longer than the expected length of the operation.

 What complications can happen?

 There is a risk of significant permanent harm from a spinal.